Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 Navigate to http://splunk:8000 in your browser

 **NB.
-You can set up your Splunk to boot up as your Sever boot up, too if you dont want to type "./start Splunk" everytime by using this command:**
+You can set up your Splunk to boot up as your Sever boot up, too, if you dont want to type "./start Splunk" every time by using this command:**

     Use this command on your terminal
     sudo./splunk enable boot-start